 After a long wait, the US will finally reopen to fully vaccinated UK residents on November 8th.

-Until now, most of us were unable to fly to the US, but the rule relaxation means travellers from the UK, as well as from more than 30 other countries, will be permitted entry – provided they’ve had two eligible coronavirus vaccines.
+Until now, most of us were unable to fly to the US, but means travellers from the UK, as well as from more than 30 other countries, will be permitted entry - provided they've had two eligible coronavirus vaccines.
 You will also need to provide evidence of a negative Covid-19 test.

 It follows the news that fully jabbed residents of England will not need to take a pre-departure test before flying home from 4 October.
 Day two tests will still be required, although from October 24th it will be possible to use cheaper lateral flow tests rather than PCR tests.